I want to donate my eggs

 Funded egg freezing as part of our Egg Sharing programme

-We know that many young women today are interested in fertility preservation to enable them to choose to start their families later in life so, in the same way that our Egg Sharing programme can help women to receive funded IVF treatment, it can also provide women with the opportunity to help another woman who desperately needs donated eggs to begin her treatment and to also meet the cost of her own egg freezing treatment, including the cost of storage for 3 months, by sharing half of her eggs.
-Further storage time will be charged at the usual egg freezing rate of £360 per year.
+We know that many young women today are interested in fertility preservation to enable them to choose to start their families later in life so, in the same way, that our Egg Sharing programme can help women to receive funded IVF treatment, it can also provide women with the opportunity to help another woman who desperately needs donated eggs to begin her treatment and to also meet the cost of her own egg freezing treatment, including the cost of storage for 3 months, by sharing half of her eggs.
+Further storage time will be charged at the usual egg freezing rate.

 Are you eligible for funded egg freezing?